fusioncharts/dev_centre_docs/getting-started/react/special-events-using-react.md

 This article focuses on how you can dynamically drag the column and see modified value as text using React `props` object.

-A dragabble column chart is shown below:
+A drag-able column chart is shown below:

 {% embed_chartData special-events-example-1.js json %}